 Farmworkers face barriers to care, including limited availability of healthcare services in rural areas, cost, transportation, clinic hours, and language.
 Few farmworkers are eligible for public assistance programs and the majority lack health insurance.
 To reduce these barriers and make your clinic more accessible, NCFHP recommends the following:

-Accessible clinic hours – farmworkers work long hours Monday through Saturday, from early morning until past sundown, or often until as late as 7 or 8pm.
-To be accessible to farmworkers, a clinic needs to have late evening and/or Sunday hours available and make sure that farmworkers know that these clinic hours are available.
+Farmworkers work long hours Monday through Saturday, from early morning until past sundown, or often until as late as 7 or 8 pm.
+To be accessible to farmworkers, a clinic needs to have late evening or Sunday hours available and make sure that farmworkers know that these clinic hours are available.

-Sliding fee services – Cost is a major barrier to healthcare services for farmworkers.
+Cost is a major barrier to healthcare services for farmworkers.
 85% of farmworkers in the U.S. have no health insurance, and nine out of ten children in farmworker families are uninsured.
 Many live significantly below the federal poverty line and nearly five out of ten farmworker households in NC cannot afford enough food for their families.
-In order for services to be accessible to farmworkers, a clinic needs to have services available at a low cost (or no cost).
+In order for services to be accessible to farmworkers, a clinic needs to have services available at a low cost, or no cost.

-Language-appropriate services – a large percentage of farmworkers are monolingual Spanish-speakers, others may be bilingual or speak one of a number of indigenous languages such as Mixteco or Haitian Creole.
-In order to make sure services are accessible, language-appropriate services should be available from front desk staff to providers and all staff in between (whether this means having bilingual staff, interpreters, or a language line available).
+A large percentage of farmworkers are monolingual Spanish speakers; others may be bilingual or speak one of a number of indigenous languages such as Mixteco, or Haitian Creole.
+In order to make sure services are accessible, language-appropriate services should be available from front desk staff, providers, and all staff in between (whether this means having bilingual staff, interpreters, or a language line available).

-Culturally appropriate services – Services should be not only linguistically accessible but also culturally appropriate.
+Services should be not only linguistically accessible but also culturally appropriate.
 Although a provider may speak a patient’s language or use an interpreter, it does not mean that they understand their culture.
-Having culturally-appropriate services includes understanding farmworkers’ cultural background as well as their occupational risks, housing conditions, and barriers to care.
+Having culturally appropriate services includes understanding farmworkers’ cultural background as well as their occupational risks, housing conditions, and barriers to care.
 Culturally appropriate services will include enabling services to address social determinants of health and outreach workers who can seek out farmworkers and build trust and help bring them to the clinic.